-167 \$A7 "Can't delete directory"
+167 \$A7 "Directory not empty"

 The directory you tried to delete contains files or subdirectories.
 You must ERASE all files and delete all subdirectories including those that are hidden.
 Note: A file opened for write or update but not closed properly (usually due to a system reset or power loss while open) will leave a "phantom" entry in the directory.
 A subdirectory containing a "phantom" entry can not be deleted.
-You should use CLEANUP from the SpartaDOS Tool Kit to remove this entry to allow the directory to be deleted.
+You should use "CleanUp" from the SpartaDOS Toolkit to remove this entry to allow the directory to be deleted.
+See more in Appendix C, "Using CleanUp on SpartaDOS X.